April 24, 2020

 IRON MAN (1951)

-The film is told in flashback through the eyes of Keyes who gets effectively watery by the end.
+The film is told in flashback through the eyes of Keyes, who gets effectively watery by the end.
 Agonizingly watching her husband, Chandler, in the ring for perhaps the last time, the film transitions to a “romantic” Pennsylvania coal town where we are introduced to the main cast.
 Among the hearty group of coal miners is James Arness in a small role.
 He is always bad-mouthing Chandler in the hopes of picking a fight.
 He apparently hates him because he seems smarter than himself.
 Not surprisingly, a cave-in occurs, but Chandler recovers.
-The other men trapped have an unknown future as we never see them again.
+The other men trapped have an unknown future, as we never see them again.
 Due to the speculative encouragement by the older brother, McNally, Chandler never returns to the "miner leagues."
 McNally has always envisioned a future boxing career for his kid brother.

-McNally is a thick-headed deal maker, gambler and manipulator out to make a buck, ignoring any knowledgeable advice.
+McNally is a thick-headed deal-maker, gambler, and manipulator out to make a buck, ignoring any knowledgeable advice.
 He remembers Chandler's explosive temper as kids would laugh at him because of his towering height.
 That killer instinct signifies a champion to McNally.
 However, after a few practice matches, his face becomes quite intimate with the mat.
 Fans start laughing at him for a different reason.
 But Chandler goes into a rage, ripping into his opponent in a savage display of anger.
 A smiling McNally blurts out, “There it is!”
 Unfortunately, McNally knows no more about what makes a boxer than Jack Benny.

 Rock Hudson, who desperately wants to be called “Speed” when his time comes to get into the ring, sounds as though he inhaled a slight dose of helium.
 He comes across well as a golly-gee-whiz naive kid who thinks Chandler is the epitome of a champion.
-It does not take long, however, when Chandler’s lousy attitude alienates everyone in his circle.
+It does not take long, however, before Chandler’s lousy attitude alienates everyone in his circle.
 At the badgering of McNally, Backus informs the trainer to let Chandler fight the young upstart, now “Mister Speed.”
 The title bout is pretty exciting with the best boxing choreography of the film, though it all looks familiar.
-To everyone’s surprise, Chandler fights legit and gets the tar beat out of him near the end of the match.
+To everyone’s surprise, Chandler fights legit and gets the tar beaten out of him near the end of the match.
 The crowd’s boos turn to cheers out of respect and to the delight of the facially dented, nearly blind Chandler.
 He has used his face as a metaphor for obliterating his past.

 April 10, 2020